 - Numerical approach: implementation of behavior laws, numerical multiscale approaches, design and diagnostic tools.

-- Title: characterization, modeling and rapid prediction of materials’ high cycle fatigue properties by thermometric measurements
+- Title : Characterization, modeling and rapid prediction of the polycyclic fatigue properties of materials based on thermometric measurements

 Fatigue of a marine thruster made by additive manufacturing.